Are you looking for tips to improve WordPress speed?

 By minifying these files, you will be able to reduce the size of your WordPress website which will ultimately improve the speed of your website.

-Minimize the number of HTTP requests
+Minimize the Number of HTTP Requests

-Browsers have a specific limited number of http requests they can handle simultaneously to a domain.
+Browsers have a specific limited number of HTTP requests they can handle simultaneously to a domain.

-Factors responsible for number of http requests:
+Factors responsible for several HTTP requests:

 - Number of CSS files (Themes and plugins both can have CSS files)

 - Number of Images (Most of the images are used by your posts)